projectunic0rn/pub/content/blog/2019-05-10-contributing-part-i-getting-started/index.md

 are also provided with _Git Bash_.
 It is recommended to use this software when interacting with Git.

 This guide will assume that you are using Git Bash if you are using Windows.
-For Linux and MacOS, the default terminal will do.
+If you have Linux or MacOS, the default terminal will do.

 To verify your installations, enter the following in your terminal: